-The best way to get to Bangkok depends where you're travelling from.
+The best way to get to Bangkok depends on where you're travelling from.
 If the Thai capital is the only destination on your trip, or it's the first stop on your tour, then you'll most likely want to fly there.
 If you're travelling from elsewhere in Southeast Asia, then catching a train or bus may well work out cheaper, provided you've got time to spare!

 Most international flights arrive at Bangkok Suvarnabhumi Airport (BKK), which took over from Don Mueang Airport (DMK) as the city's main airport in 2006.
 The latter is mainly used for domestic flights and some international flights from other cities in Southeast Asia.